avo-hq/docs.avohq.io/docs/3.0/recipes/conditionally-render-styled-rows.md

 We've had [a request](https://discord.com/channels/740892036978442260/1197693313520771113) come in from a customer to style their soft-deleted records differently than the regular ones.

 Their first idea was to add a new option to Avo to enable that.
 They even tried to monkey-patch our code to achieve that.
-It's a "fair" strategy, we're not judging.
+It's a "fair" strategy; we're not judging.

-Our impression was to add a new option too, but in the end we found a better solution.
-Something that doesn't involve monke-patching or us adding new code to the framework.
+Our impression was to add a new option, too, but in the end, we found a better solution.
+Something that doesn't involve monkey-patching or us adding new code to the framework.
 New code that we should maintain in the future and bring on more and more requests.

 ## Solution